-9.1 Students shall complete a dissertation in the 3rd and 4th semester of the course and shall submit the same at the end of 4th semester before final examination.
+Students shall complete a dissertation in the 3^{rd} and 4^{th} semester of the course and shall submit the same at the end of 4^{th} semester before final examination.
 An external examiner shall assess the dissertation for 80 marks while the guide shall assess the performance of the candidate for 20 marks (internal assessment).
 The dissertation will be rated for a total of 100 marks (80 +20).
 Candidates who fail to submit their dissertation on or before the stipulated date shall not be permitted to appear for the final semester examination.

-10.0 Criteria for passing
+Criteria for passing

-- 10.1 The student is required to obtain a minimum of 50% in each of the theory papers, internal assessment, practical and clinical exams, and dissertation for a pass. - 10.2 Students will have to pass the clinical examination of the given semester to proceed to the next semester. - 10.3 Carry-over of papers: Maximum number of attempts for any paper / clinical practicum / dissertation shall be three inclusive of first attempt.
-There shall be no supplementary examination.
+- a.
+The student is required to obtain a minimum of 50% in each of the theory papers, internal assessment, practical and clinical exams, and dissertation for a pass. - b.
+Students will have to pass the clinical examination of the given semester to proceed to the next semester. - c.
+Carry-over of papers: There is no limit to the number of theory papers that can be carried over to the next semester.
+Maximum number of attempts for any paper / clinical practicum / dissertation shall be three inclusive of first attempt. - d.
+The award of class will be based on aggregate marks obtained by a student in every year (First, second, third and fourth semester).